evnx32/sucrose/README.md

 # Sucrose

-A **Bridge Payment Gateway** for Xendit and any other payment gateway, but for now only **Xendit** available.
-Soon we'll add another payment gateway.
+A **Bridge Payment Gateway** for Xendit and any other payment gateway.

 <p align="center">
     <img alt="GitHub" src="https://img.shields.io/github/license/evnx32/sucrose?style=flat"></a>